-The people of Oregon are the owners of the submerged and submersible land (“beds and banks”) underlying all navigable and tidally influenced waterways.
-In most cases, this ownership extends to the line of ordinary high water or high tide, but ownership can be mixed, even along the same waterway.
+The people of Oregon own the beds and banks (submerged and submersible land) of our state's navigable and tidally influenced waterways.
+In most cases, Oregon's ownership extends to the line of ordinary high water or high tide, but ownership can be mixed, even along the same waterway.

-The Department of State Lands is responsible for management of publicly owned submerged and submersible land.
-The public has rights to use the beds and banks of navigable waterways for any legal activity, such as boating, fishing and swimming, including pulling your canoe or kayak onto the bank.
+The Department of State Lands oversees the beds and banks of Oregon-owned waterways.
+The public has rights to use the beds and banks of Oregon-owned waterways for any legal activity, such as boating, fishing and swimming, including pulling your canoe or kayak onto the bank.

 The following water bodies have been determined to be navigable, and therefore state-owned, through legislative, judicial or administrative proceedings.